-In accordance with the requirements of Australian Accounting Standards, the Group is required to assess at the end of the reporting period whether there is any indication that an asset may be impaired.
+Why significant How our audit addressed the key audit matter In accordance with the requirements of Australian Accounting Standards, the Group is required to assess at the end of the reporting period whether there is any indication that an asset may be impaired.
 At 30 June 2021, the Group has identified indicators of impairment and determined the recoverable amount of property, plant and equipment and intangible assets.
 As disclosed in Note 4.1 and Note 4.3 to the financial statements, the Group recognised a \$650 million impairment charge across its property, plant and equipment and intangible assets.
 Forecasting cashflows for the purpose of determining the recoverable amount of these assets involves critical accounting estimates and judgements, specifically key forecast assumptions such as commodity prices, discount rates, inflation rates, foreign exchange rate and recoverable reserves.
 These estimates and assumptions are summarised in Note 4.1.
 As a result, we considered the impairment testing of the Group's CGU and the related disclosures in the financial report to be a key audit matter.

-How our audit addressed the key audit matter

-Our audit procedures included, but were not limited to, the following:

-- Assessment of the determination of the Group that these assets being part of a single cash generating unit ("CGU"), based on our understanding of the nature of the Group's business, the interdependence of cashflows of the Group's mines and the economic, social and ecological environment in which the Group operates. - Assessment of whether the valuation methodology applied by the Group met the requirements of Australian Accounting Standards. - Testing the mathematical accuracy of the impairment model. - Assessment of the cash flow forecasts with reference to historical budgeting accuracy and current trading performance, historical operating results, market data and forecasts, ratio analysis, and discussions with management and the Board of Directors. - Involvement of our valuation specialists to: - Assess the significant cashflow forecast assumptions such as coal prices, discount rates, inflation rates and foreign exchange rates with reference to external observable market data and independent economic analysis. - Perform sensitivity analyses and evaluate the effect on the CGU's recoverable amount of reasonably possible changes in key forecast assumptions. - Evaluate the work conducted by the Group's internal and external experts with respect to the Group's coal reserves and resources, as applied in net present value calculations.
-This included understanding the reserve estimation processes carried out, and assessing the qualifications, competence and objectivity of the Group's experts and the scope and appropriateness of their work. - Evaluated the adequacy of the related disclosures in the financial report.
+Our audit procedures included, but were not limited to, the following: Assessment of the determination of the Group that these assets being part of a single cash generating unit ("CGU"), based on our understanding of the nature of the Group's business, the interdependence of cashflows of the Group's mines and the economic, social and ecological environment in which the Group operates.
+Assessment of whether the valuation methodology applied by the Group met the requirements of Australian Accounting Standards.
+Testing the mathematical accuracy of the impairment model.
+Assessment of the cash flow forecasts with reference to historical budgeting accuracy and current trading performance, historical operating results, market data and forecasts, ratio analysis, and discussions with management and the Board of Directors.
+Involvement of our valuation specialists to: Assess the significant cashflow forecast assumptions such as coal prices, discount rates, inflation rates and foreign exchange rates with reference to external observable market data and independent economic analysis.
+Perform sensitivity analyses and evaluate the effect on the CGU's recoverable amount of reasonably possible changes in key forecast assumptions.
+Evaluate the work conducted by the Group's internal and external experts with respect to the Group's coal reserves and resources, as applied in net present value calculations.
+This included understanding the reserve estimation processes their work.
+Evaluated the adequacy of the related disclosures in the financial report.